I am a trainer and consultant in Lean Manufacturing, Six Sigma, quality management, and business management.

 5S is a tool within the arsenal of Lean Manufacturing; it is a lean tool that helps you to organise your workspace in a manner that is more efficient, safer, and visually appealing.
 It is not, as some people think, purely a housekeeping process; this is workplace organisation.

-5S is a methodical, sustainable approach to work place organization that when implemented correctly can give you efficiency savings of between 10% and 30%.
-These are not the only improvements,there are many benefits of 5S.
+5S is a methodical, sustainable approach to workplace organisation that, when implemented correctly, can give you efficiency savings of between 10% and 30%.
+These are not the only improvements—there are many benefits of 5S.

 5S is not just applicable to the factory floor where most people would apply it, it is just as important to apply the principles of 5S in the lean office or even on your computer drives.